crustio/crust-wiki/docs/glossary.md

 **TEE** - Trusted Execution Environment is a sandbox environment running on a node.
 When an executable code is put into the TEE to run, no one can modify the execution of the code or snoop on the data protected by the TEE.
 [Reference reading](https://www.trustonic.com/technical-articles/what-is-a-trusted-execution-environment-tee/).

-**sWorker** - sWorker is a module that runs the MPoW protocol and related features on a Crust nodes.
-It can be considered as a honest storage monitor running on the node.
+**sWorker** - sWorker is a module that runs the MPoW protocol and related features on a Crust node.
+It can be considered as an honest storage monitor running on the node.
 Once running, sWorker will periodically report the storage status of the node to the chain.

 **SRD** - Sealed Ramdon Data. sWorker uses SRD to fill the available space of nodes, so that the capacity of each node is verifiable.